gpzhu/thd/README.md

-# This package is used to transform suitability prediction into binary prediction.
+# This small package is used to transform suitability prediction into binary prediction.

 #library(devtools)